 - Click the Advanced Labeling tab.

 - Type the number of intervals in the text box and press Enter.
-The minimum value is 2; therefore, three values appear in your color ramp: the minimum value and two additional class breaks.
+The minimum value is 2, so three values appear in your color ramp: the minimum value and two additional class breaks.

 - Double-click a value in the table that you want to edit.